bloomberg/chromium.bb/src/docs/threading_and_tasks.md

 that:
 - Don’t block (ref.
 MayBlock and WithBaseSyncPrimitives).
 - Prefer inheriting the current priority to specifying their own.
-- Can either block shutdown or be skipped on shutdown (task scheduler is free to choose a fitting default).
+- Can either block shutdown or be skipped on shutdown (thread pool is free to choose a fitting default).
 Tasks that don’t match this description must be posted with explicit TaskTraits.

 [`base/task/task_traits.h`](https://cs.chromium.org/chromium/src/base/task/task_traits.h)